-Next up are the Tangled dancers!
-All the performers and their costumes are quite the sight to behold.
+Next up are the dancers ahead of the Tangled unit.
+These performers and their vibrant costumes are a sight to behold.

-Here we have Ariel resting high above in a clamshell bedazzled with pearls!
+Ariel rides through in a clamshell bedazzled with pearls!
 Sea horse performers follow her.

-Ariel waves down at the crowd below as she sails through the crowd!
+Ariel waves to the crowd as she sails through.

-Peter Pan comes up next in the Festival of Fantasy Parade!
+Peter Pan’s unit comes next in the Festival of Fantasy Parade!